 Cross-posting is posting the same content to multiple social media channels.
 While it is easy and tempting to post the same exact message to multiple channels, this does not provide you with success.

 Different types of people use different social media platforms for a reason.
-Each platform has a certain demographic and is suited for different needs.
+Each platform has a certain demographic perfect for different needs.
 A person using Pinterest is often on the platform for very different reasons than a person using Twitter.
 One may be looking for interior design inspiration and the other is reading news updates.

 By not understanding who your audience is, you are missing an opportunity to engage with those people.
 The solution to this is to understand your audience and repurpose your content – remake it into what your audiences will like.